reinteractive-open/installfest_guides/source/guides/installfest/getting_started.md

 ![Windows-coffeescript-error](/images/guides/windows-coffeescript-error.png)

+This is because one of the code libraries (AKA "gems") that comes with Rails does not work on Windows.
+However, there is an earlier version of the offending gem that does work.

-You can fix this by opening up your `Gemfile` and adding `gem 'coffee-script-source', '1.8.0'`.
-Then go back to your command-line and run `bundle install` to install the gem.
+To fix this, open your `Gemfile` and add `gem 'coffee-script-source', '1.8.0'`.
+Then go back to your command-line and run `bundle update coffee-script-source` to install the gem.

 __Important Note__: This extra line in your Gemfile is unique to your project.
 Further in the guide, where we make changes to our Gemfile, you must be sure that this line remains.
 Otherwise the error message above will return.